What is Airwave?

-- If the optional bumper-mount antenna (Panorama VCD-S1-5F), to be invisibly installed at the inside of the front- or rear bumper, is used: up to 1,200 meters.
+- When the standard bumper-mount antenna (TRACK VCD-antenna), to be invisibly installed at the inside of the front- or rear bumper, is used: up to 1,000 meters.

 - Environmental factors: in open areas and with low traffic, detection ranges are larger than in urban areas.